LOADING ...

 And inside it the made of molasses

-Who breathe and burp and and crack
+Who breathe and and bend and crack

 And think foolin' you

-The ones who on the wagon
+The ones who jump on the

 To get kicks, get out of it quick